Persistence probabilities for stationary increment processes: Introduction

-where $\approx$ means up to a multiplicative term in $T^{o(1)}$ (the multiplicative term is bounded by a constant for the upper bound and, for the lower bound, is larger than a function slowly varying at infinity under additional assumptions).
-We emphasize the fact that we obtain the exact order when the increments are bounded and that we obtain estimates even if increments admit no exponential moment.
+where $\approx$ means up to a multiplicative term in $n^{o(1)}$ (the multiplicative term is bounded by a constant for the upper bound and, for the lower bound, is larger than a function that is slowly varying at infinity).
+We emphasize the fact that we obtain the exact order when the increments are bounded and that we obtain estimates even if the increments admit no exponential moment.
+Further, we stress that $\EE [Z_n^*]$ is in many cases a well-accessible quantity.
+All our conditions are formulated in terms of simple quantities of the process.
 Stationary increments are a feature shared by many stochastic processes that are important in theory and applications, and we shall treat here a number of examples.
-The first one will be sums of correlated sequences whose scaling limit is fractional Brownian motion.
-This is the natural analog of random walks, for which persistence probabilities have been studied extensively under the notion of fluctuation theory.
-For sums of correlated sequences, the persistence exponent is shown to be $1-H$, where $H$ is the scaling exponent, see Theorem~\ref{thm:statseq} below.
-As a by-product, we obtain the following improvement for the bounds of the persistence probability of continuous-time fractional Brownian motion (improving \cite{Molchan1999,Aurzada}). \begin{thm}[Fractional Brownian motion] Let $H\in(1/2,1)$.
-Let $B_H$ be a fractional Brownian motion of Hurst parameter $H$.
-Then, there exists $c>0$ such that